“This one’s a big step,” I announce. Grandma Jo holds onto me with her crinkled, aged hands.

 “Mum…Dad!” he called out.

 “Look what we got!”
-Ron shouted, tugging on his mother’s nightie.
+Ron shouted, tugging on his mother’s green nightie.
 Their father John sat in a corner of the shoebox living room puffing on a wooden pipe of tobacco.
-Not fussed, he continued to read a tatted old book.
+Not fussed, he continued to read an old tatted book.

 “What have you got there?” their mother Jude asked, pulling Ron’s bag close to her.
-A peek inside and her tired smile faded.
+After a peek inside, her tired smile faded.

 “What have you done?” she snapped.
 She lowered her voice to a soft hiss.
 “All potatoes?
 Did you nick these off Old Farmer Mav?
 John, look at what your children have done.”

-The three siblings froze, trouble on the way.
+The three siblings froze.
 John didn’t respond, too fixated on a wonder of words and misty exhales.

 Jude snapped.
 “John!”